cyberark/kubeletctl/README.md

 Kubeletctl is a command line tool that implement kubelet's API.
 Part of kubelet's API is documented but most of it is not.
 This tool covers all the documented and undocumented APIs.
 The full list of all kubelet's API can be view through the tool or this [API table](https://github.com/cyberark/kubeletctl/blob/master/API_TABLE.md).

-## What can it do ?
-- Run any kubelet API call
-- Scan for nodes with opened kubelet API
-- Scan for containers with RCE
-- Run a command on all the available containers by kubelet at the same time
-- Get service account tokens from all available containers by kubelet
-- Nice printing :)

 ## Usage
 kubeletctl works similar to kubectl, use the following syntax to run commands: